CoderPraBhu/coderprabhu/README.md

 # coderprabhu
-This repository is to holds code and configurations for http://coderprabhu.com
+This repository holds code and configurations for http://coderprabhu.com